siv2r/University-Sensor/README.md

 # University-Sensor
-A Python based project which takes a list of universities from the user and uses Google Places API to get their latitude and longitude  hence, visualizing them on a Goolge map.
+This project takes a list of universities from the user and uses Google Places API to get their latitude and longitude and finally visualizing them on a Goolge maps.

 ## INSTRUCTIONS :